yewstack/yew/examples/README.md

 | [todomvc](todomvc)                     | Implementation of the [TodoMVC](http://todomvc.com/) app                                                                           |     ✔      |
 | [two_apps](two_apps)                   | Runs two separate Yew apps at the same time                                                                                        |     ✖      |
 | [webgl](webgl)                         | Controls a [WebGL canvas](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) from Yew |     ✔      |

-The following directories aren't examples.
-Trying to run them with the script will cause an error.

-- `server`: Backend for the `dashboard` example.

 ## Next steps